-In 2018 transportation (for-hire, in-house, and household) contributed $1,240.8 billion to an enhanced U.S. gross domestic product (GDP) of $20.9 trillion—as measured by the Bureau of Transportation Statistics' Transportation Satellite Accounts.
+In 2019 transportation (for-hire, in-house, and household) contributed $1,298.1 billion to an enhanced U.S. GDP of $21.8 trillion—as measured by the Bureau of Transportation Statistics' Transportation Satellite Accounts.

 Contribution of Transportation Services to the Economy and Transportation Satellite Accounts

-The contribution of transportation services to GDP amounts to less than the contribution of the goods and services produced by other industries.
-However, all industries rely on transportation to acquire the raw materials needed for production and to deliver their products to businesses and households.
+The contribution of transportation services to GDP amounts to less than the contribution of the goods and services produced by other industries or sectors.
+However, all producers rely on transportation to acquire the raw materials needed for production and to deliver their products to businesses and households.

 The Bureau of Transportation Statistics' (BTS) Transportation Satellite Accounts (TSAs) shows:

 - the contribution of transportation to the economy, and

 - the use of transportation by industries or sectors.